opendr-eu/opendr/projects/python/perception/activity_recognition/demos/continual_transformer_encoder/README.md

-# Continual Transformer Encoder demo.
+# Continual Transformer Encoder demo

 The file [demo.py](demo.py) is demo of how to use the `CoTransEncLearner`, including fitting, evaluation, runtime optimization and inference.